zakariahassanpro-ux/zakariahassanpro-ux/README.md

 ## 🛠️ About Me & Core Skills

-I am an engineering student and developer focused on hardware-software integration, electronics, and embedded systems.
+I am an Electrical Engineering student at Al-Mustansiriya University and a developer focused on hardware-software integration, electronics, and embedded systems.

 *   ⚕️ Medical Devices: Strong background in the maintenance, schematics, and functional principles of biomedical equipment.
 *   🤖 Microcontroller Programming: Experienced in developing firmware for embedded systems, sensors, and wireless communication modules.